-Many scientists believe there's another planet like Earth somewhere in the universe, and the real search to find it is about to begin.
+Many scientists believe there's another planet like Earth somewhere in the universe, and the search to find it is about to begin.

+There are certainly larger Earth-bound telescopes, but as its name implies, the JWST will roam above the atmosphere, providing more powerful unobstructed views of the heavens than even the historic Hubble Space Telescope could offer.
 Funded by NASA in conjunction with the European Space Agency (ESA) and the Canadian Space Agency (CSA), the infrared Webb telescope weighs 6 metric tons and will orbit 1.5 million kilometers from Earth.
 It boasts many new technological advances, including a deployable sunshield and a folding segmented mirror.

 "To go to the earliest galaxies, we needed a bigger mirror, and that bigger mirror had to look at a bigger frequency of light," says astrophysicist Blake Bullock, who is a director at Northrop Grumman Aerospace Systems, the contractor on the project.
 "It also had to be kept cold — minus 400 degrees Fahrenheit — so it has a sun shield the size of a tennis court that acts as a giant beach umbrella," she adds.
 "It's like SPF 1 million, blocking the sun's light."

 The Webb is the successor to Hubble, and it's 100 times more powerful.
 Webb also has a much bigger mirror than Hubble, explains the Webb telescope site: "This larger light-collecting area means that Webb can peer farther back into time than Hubble is capable of doing.
 Hubble is in a very close orbit around the earth, while Webb will be 1.5 million kilometers away."

 "Hubble, when pushed to its maximum, could see galaxies that were teenagers in terms of age.
-We want to see babies," says Bullock.
+We want to see babies," Bullock says.
 "With the Webb, we will be able to see back in time to the earliest objects in the universe for the first time.
 Also for the first time, we will be able to characterize other planets going around other stars, distant exoplanets, and see if there are oceans, an atmosphere, what chemical elements are there."

 "We're planning to investigate the nature of dark energy in the universe, and understand the nature of these very old objects.
 And characterizing planets around other suns puts us on the path to finding out if there’s another Earth out there."
-The Webb will also assist in the hunt for exoplanets, something that Hubble does but was not designed for, according to Space.com.
+The Webb will also assist in the hunt for exoplanets, something that Hubble still does but was not designed for, according to Space.com.

-"It has the potential to fundamentally rewrite our textbooks because of how dramatically it will increase our view of the cosmos," says Bullock.
+"It has the potential to fundamentally rewrite our textbooks because of how dramatically it will increase our view of the cosmos," Bullock says.
 "We will be able to get a much better grasp of the universe we live in.
 Technology-wise, we are already seeing the implications."

 Northrop Grumman, which built the mirrors of the telescope, had to cover new ground because a mirror this precise had never been created.